javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 It is possible to download style rule sets from the web and extend them instead.
 See <http://eslint.org/docs/user-guide/getting-started> for more details about installation.

-Using a linter has the great side-effect.
-Linters catch typos.
-For instance, when an undefined variable is accessed, a linter detects it and (if integrated with an editor) highlights.
+Using a linter has a great side-effect: linters catch typos.
+For instance, when an undefined variable is accessed, a linter detects it and (if integrated with an editor) highlights it.
 In most cases that's a mistype.
 So we can fix it right ahead.

 For that reason even if you're not concerned about styles, using a linter is highly recommended.